schance995/hackhealth/README.md

 # Yale COVID-19 Statistics AR
-COVID-19 data visualizer for Yale University statistics using Unity and EchoAR Our project is an extension of a sample EchoAR Unity project
+COVID-19 data visualizer for Yale University statistics using Unity and EchoAR.
+Our project is an extension of a sample EchoAR Unity project

 ## Register